Jenny Humphrey: Reception

-Rumors have been made throughout Gossip Girl's first few seasons that Jenny would be given her own spin-off, in line with the character leaving for boarding school just like the novels.
+Rumors had circulated during Gossip Girl's first few seasons that Jenny would be given her own spin-off, in line with the character leaving for boarding school just like the novels.
 News later confirmed that producers did not pick up the spin-off.

 Jenny's character further gained prominence during the show's third season.
 Enid Portugez of the Los Angeles Times praised Jenny's fashionable skills, stating that "Jenny capped off the drama by showing us she's becoming extremely adept at becoming a drug dealer.
 Her brilliant idea to sew pills into jacket paillettes could have easily won her a Project Runway challenge!
 Despite the illegality of it all, it was nice to see Jenny put her wit and wiles to use..."
 Following the dramatic events during the third season finale, Michael Ausiello praised both Leighton Meester and Taylor Momsen's performance.
 L.J.
 Gibbs, from TV Fanatic, gave the episode a 3.5 rating star out of 5, and said that he felt that Chuck being shot at the end of the episode was a very "cheap move by the writers", and that the storyline involving Chuck and Jenny having sex was very "unlikely".
 Mark O. Estes, from TV Overmind, had also praised Taylor Momsen's performance in the episode and said that he "wish that Jenny had of gotten her own spin-off", and questions that if her send-off in this episode means that the show's writers have a "Katherine Heigl" situation on their hands".
 However, Jenny was included on TV Guide's list of "The Most Loathed TV Characters".

 When asked during a Vanity Fair interview if "real" girls could afford the looks from the show, costume designers Eric Daman and Meredith Markworth-Pollack commented on Jenny's style and stated "Of course!
 Have fun with it like Jenny Humphrey does, and listen to your fashion sense.
 Go to a vintage or thrift store and have it tailored so it looks like Marc Jacobs [...] but it’s all about individuality."